-Closest fuel or bike shops will be in Oudshoorn or Prins Albert.
+The closest fuel or bike shops will be in Oudtshoorn or Prins Albert.
 There is no fuel available en route.
-Most bikes should be able to do this section between the towns on one tank easily.
+Most bikes should be able to complete this section between the towns on one tank.

-It is a good idea to establish the road conditions beforehand.
-Phone the Kiosk in Gamkaskloof on 023 541 1107.
+Establish what the road conditions are beforehand.
+Phone the kiosk in Gamkaskloof on 023 541 1107.
 The road is maintained, but sometimes it takes a while to repair after damage, because it is so remote.
 When the road is in a good condition it requires intermediate riding skills, with the only worry being the water crossings after rains.
 Usually most water crossings are dry bar one, and that is usually quite shallow (<10cm with loose rocks at the bottom).
 After heavy rain the difficulty rating goes up considerably, depending on the damage (mud and several water crossings possible).
 In the summer holidays the road can become heavily corrugated.
-Watch out for 4×4 vehicles travelling in the middle of the road when going around corners.
+Watch out for 4×4 vehicles driving in the middle of the road when going around corners.